 The Group has entered into a management agreement, expiring December 31, 2011, with the Administrator under which the Administrator provides various services including loss control, claims management, marketing, accounting and general administration.
 The administrator also receives a commission for obtaining excess insurance coverages for the Group.
-The Group paid management fees and commission expense of approximately \$622,000 and \$810,000 for the years ended December 31, 2008 and 2007.
+The Group paid management fees and commission expense of approximately \$507,000 and \$622,000 for the years ended December 31, 2009 and 2008, respectively.

-Note 8 - Income Taxes
+Note 8 - Income taxes

-The Group is subject to Federal income taxes as a property and casualty insurance company under the provisions of Subchapter L of the Internal Revenue Code.
+Under applicable provisions of the Internal Revenue Code, the Group is liable for income taxes on earnings not ultimately distributed by the Board of Trustees.
+The Group files with the Internal Revenue Service as a property and casualty insurance company under the provisions of Subchapter L of the Internal Revenue Code.